Electrode-iOS/ELMaestro/README.md

 #### Module

-The `Module` protocol defines a logger instance and plugin type for a plugin.
+The `Module` protocol defines a plugin type for a plugin.

 ```
-import ELLog

 public protocol Module {
-    static var logging: Logger { get }
     static func pluginClass() -> Pluggable.Type
 }
 ```